Here’s what you need to know about capital raising

 In other words, companies raise capital to bring a business to the next level and “prolong its lifespan.”

-*Note: The basics of capital raising for small business owners are perfectly described in the educational video series by the U.S. Securities and Exchange Commission.
+*Note: The basics of capital raising for small businesses are perfectly described in the educational video series by the U.S. Securities and Exchange Commission.

 Types of raising capital